yingding/ai-hackathon-022025/docs/04 DeployMultiAgentBackend.md

 Restart the powershell terminal on windows to reload the PATH env variable.

 4. Install git tool on Windows

+Open a Powershell and copy in the following cmds:
 ```powershell
 winget search git
 winget install --id Microsoft.Git